The Stellar decomposition: A compact representation for simplicial complexes and beyond: Background notions

-We can now define a $\cDim$-dimensional \emph{CP complex} $\sC$, that we denote as a set of CP-cells in $\eSpace$ of dimension at most $\cDim$ such that: \begin{enumerate} \item $\sC$ contains all CP-cells in the boundary of the CP-cells in $\sC$; \item the intersection of any two CP-cells in $\sC$ is \emph{conforming}, i.e., it is either empty, or it consists of faces shared by both CP-cells. \end{enumerate}
+We can now define a $\cDim$-dimensional \emph{CP complex} $\sC$ as a set of CP-cells in $\eSpace$ of dimension at most $\cDim$ such that: \begin{inparaenum}[(1)] \item $\sC$ contains all CP-cells in the boundary of the CP-cells in $\sC$; \item the intersection of any two CP-cells in $\sC$ is \emph{conforming}, i.e., it is either empty, or it consists of faces shared by both CP-cells. \end{inparaenum} \emph{Simplicial complexes} are an important subset of CP complexes whose cells are \emph{simplices}.
+Let $\tDim$ be a non-negative integer.
+A \tDim-simplex $\simplex$ is the convex hull of $\tDim + 1$ independent points in $\eSpace$ (with $\tDim \leq \sDim$), called vertices of $\simplex$.
+A \emph{face} of a \tDim-simplex $\simplex$ is an $h$-simplex ($0 \leq h \leq \tDim$) generated by $h + 1$ vertices of $\simplex$.